Skip To Main Content

 Jed Dupree

 Jed Dupree rejoined the Harvard fencing coaching staff in September 2023 as an assistant coach after serving as an assistant coach with the Crimson from 2013 to 2017.
-He is entering his second season with the Crimson for the 2024-25 academic year.
+He is entering his fourth season with the Crimson for the 2026-27 academic year.
+In his role, Dupree coaches the Crimson men's and women's foil squads.

 Dupree returns to Harvard after serving as the head foil coach at Durkan Fencing Academy from 2017 to 2019.
 During Dupree's time at Durkin Fencing Academy, the former Crimson assistant coach managed and directed the high-performance foil training program.